 Benjamin Franklin made major improvements to the property in the five years before his death.
 He built a printing shop, bindery, and foundry for his grandson, Benjamin Franklin Bache.
 He added a new wing that included a large dining room, library, and additional bedrooms.
-He also built two substantial rental properties on Market Street flanking an arched carriageway into his court.
+He also built three substantial rental properties on Market Street, two of which flanked an arched carriageway into his courtyard.

 Franklin's Heirs Transform the CourtAfter Benjamin Franklin’s death in 1790, the Baches inherited the house, but they took to living in the country and traveling to England.
 Starting in 1794, they rented the house, most notably to the Chevalier de Friere, the Portuguese minister.
 Next, it became a boarding house, then an academy, later a coffee house, and finally, a hotel.
 Sally Bache returned to die in her home in 1808.
 Richard stayed on after her death and shared the house with the African Free School until his death in 1811.